Enter your golf scores, and view your annual summary, in this free Excel workbook. There are single-player and multi-player versions of the workbook.

-There is also a verion of the Golf Scores workbook for multiple players.
+There is also a version of the Golf Scores workbook for multiple players.

-The names are listed on the AdminLists sheet, in a named Excel table.
+The names for the drop down are listed on the AdminLists sheet, in a named Excel table.

 At the top of the Summary sheet, there is a drop down list of player names.